iszczesniak/cpp/unique_ptr/index.md

   else* (i.e., some other programmer who implemented some other part of code) should destroy the allocated data.

+The example below shows how easily the two problems can arise.
+The compiler does not report problems with this broken code.

 {% highlight c++ %}
 {% include_relative problems.cc %}
 {% endhighlight %}